-On 7 December 2017 the BCBS published the Basel III finalised reforms for the calculation of RWA and a capital floor to be implemented on 1 January 2022.
-The date of implementation for these reforms was revised on the 27 March 2020 by the BCBS and has been deferred by one year to 1 January 2023.
-The accompanying transitional arrangements for the output floor has also been extended by one year to 1 January 2028.
+On 7 December 2017, the BCBS published the Basel III finalised reforms for the calculation of total risk weighted assets ("RWA") and a capital floor.
+The BCBS date of implementation for these reforms is 1 January 2023.
+The PA has proposed an implementation date of 1 January 2024 in South Africa.
+The accompanying transitional arrangements for the output floor will extend until 1 January 2028 for South Africa in line with the BCBS timelines.
 These reforms are the completion of work that the BCBS has been undertaking since 2012 to address inefficiencies that emerged from the financial crisis in 2008 and impacts both standardised and advanced internal models.

-Reducing variation in the internal rating based ("IRB") approach for credit risk
+Reducing variation in the internal rating-based ("IRB") approach for credit risk

-The revised IRB framework constrains the use of the AIRB approach which allows banks to estimate the probability of default ("PD"), loss given default ("LGD"), exposure at default ("EAD") and maturity of an exposure for low default asset classes.
-These include exposures to large and mid-sized corporates, banks and other financial institutions, securities firms and public-sector entities.
-The relevant SB Group legal entities will now have to use the foundation IRB ("FIRB") approach for these exposures.
+The revised internal rating-based ("IRB") framework constrains the use of the IRB approach which allows banks to estimate the probability of default ("PD"), loss given default ("LGD"), exposure at default

+("EAD") and maturity of an exposure for low default asset classes.
+These include exposures to large and medium-sized corporates, banks and other financial institutions, securities firms and public-sector entities.
+The Group's relevant legal entities will now have to use the foundation internal ratings-based ("FIRB") approach for these exposures.
 The FIRB approach is more conservative as it applies fixed values to the LGD and EAD parameters.
 In addition, all IRB approaches are being removed for exposures to equities.

-For the remaining asset classes, the revised IRB framework also introduces minimum "floor" values for bank-estimated IRB parameters that are used as inputs to the calculation of RWA.
+For the remaining asset classes, the revised IRB framework also introduces minimum "floor" values for bank-estimated IRB parameters which are used as inputs to the calculation of RWA.
 These include PD floors for both the FIRB and AIRB approaches, and LGD and EAD floors for the AIRB approach.
-The Committee agreed on various additional enhancements to the IRB approaches to further reduce unwarranted RWA variability, including providing greater specification of the practices that banks may use to estimate their model parameters.
+The BCBS agreed on various additional enhancements to the IRB approaches to further reduce unwarranted RWA variability, including providing greater specification of the practices that banks may use to estimate their model parameters.